Azure/azureml-examples/README.md

 To get started, try the [introductory tutorial](tutorials/an-introduction).
 You'll accomplish:

-- running "hello world" on cloud compute to demonstrate the basics
+- run a `"hello world"` job on cloud compute to demonstrate the basics
-- run a series of PyTorch training on cloud compute to demonstrate mlflow tracking & using cloud data
+- run a series of PyTorch training jobs on cloud compute to demonstrate mlflow tracking & using cloud data

 You should then be able to understand every other example available in the repository, which are listed below.